Sitecore-Hackathon/2019-The-Poutineers/documentation/README.md

 ## Pre-requisites

-The Social Assistant can run on any of the latest versions of Sitecore, and has been tested against:
+The Social Assistant can run on the latest versions of Sitecore, and has been tested against:

 - Sitecore 9.1 XP, XM

 ### Software Pre-requisites

+- NPM 6.8+
+- Node 9.11+
-- NPM?
+- Python 2.7
-- Node?
+- Python Server

 ### Service Pre-requisites

-- Twitter
+- Twitter Developer Account

 ## Installation